|Posted on October 22, 2018 at 2:40 PM|

 Why am I concerned?

 I think it is about time that we all re-evaluated our approach to how we are feeling and helping people overcome overwhelming feelings.
-The truth is in the 15 or so years I have been working in mental health, I have not met one person who I would say had a “mental illness”.
-Who I have met are hundreds of people who have been deeply hurt, who have been abandoned or abused, who feel alone, who have never been taught to believe in themselves, who have not been taught of how to manage this dynamic process we call “life” and all the feelings that come along with this roller coaster ride.
+The truth is in the 15 years I have been working in mental health, I have not met one person who I would say had a “mental illness”.
+Who I have met are thousands of people who have been deeply hurt, who grew up in chaotic homes, who have been abandoned or abused, who feel alone, who have never been taught to believe in themselves, who have not been taught of how to manage this dynamic process we call “life” and all the feelings that come along with this roller coaster ride.

-The good news is that we don’t need these potentially harmful medications in order to come back to a place of emotional peace.
-What I have seen in the last decade and a half is that when we use the myriad of tools at our disposal that support the brain, mind and body, large leaps forward can be made with no detrimental side effects whatsoever.
+The good news is that we don’t need these potentially harmful medications.
+What I have seen in the last decade and a half of professional practice is that when we use the myriad of tools at our disposal that support both the brain and the mind, large leaps forward can be made with no detrimental side effects whatsoever.
 You had the power inside you all along, you just didn’t know it.

 Other links on the topic of antidepressants worth your time and consideration: